Pylons/pyramid/docs/narr/configuration.rst

 However, if you're reasonably open-minded, it's easy to think of *code* as configuration too.
-Since Pyramid, like most other web application platforms, is a *framework*, it calls into code that you write (as opposed to a *library*, which is code that exists purely for your to call).
+Since Pyramid, like most other web application platforms, is a *framework*, it calls into code that you write (as opposed to a *library*, which is code that exists purely for you to call).
 The act of plugging application code that you've written into :app:`Pyramid` is also referred to within this documentation as "configuration"; you are configuring :app:`Pyramid` to call the code that makes up your application.